asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 One of the first things users are gonna expect along with the support for additional codecs is the ability to switch between them.
 Till as recently as last December, this was not possible.
 The support required to implement switching between different codecs only got merged in December.

 When it comes to codecs, always there are various license considerations to think of.
+Licensing as a user or consumer is unclear. libldac which is the reference encoder implementation and included in Android has Apache license. aptX patents have expired it would seem.
+For AAC it is not required for a user to stream or distribute content.

 Now, what if we want to support multiple encoder or decoder implementations.
 We might want to allow system integrators to be able to have alternate implementations that might make more sense on their specific platforms.

-Just like quite a few open source projects, PulseAudio is currently maintained by three volunteer developers on their own free time (probably amounting to less than one full time developer), which is not really enough, given the project size and scope.
+Just like quite a few open source projects, PulseAudio is currently maintained by three volunteer developers on their own free time probably amounting to less than one full time developer, which is not really enough, given the project size and scope.

 # GStreamer